aigis-styleguide/aigis/src/en/Documantation/configs.md

 * Jade（`jade`）
 * Handlebars（`hbs`）

-This directory needs to contain `index.xxx` (e.g. index.jade) which has an extension for the template engine you choose.
+This directory needs to contain a `index.xxx` (e.g. index.jade) which has an extension for the template engine you choose.

 > #### Example
 If you want to use Jade, see below: